 - Generate profits from interactive marketing content.

-Let’s take a quick look at a couple of the brands that have used Social Commerce and how the success they’ve had because of it.
+Let’s take a quick look at a couple of the brands that have used social retail and how the success they’ve had because of it.

 - Glamnetic: This brand is a beauty retailer that sells its cosmetics.
 Part of its success lies in the “Glam Fam” which is the Facebook and Instagram audience the brand’s founder and CEO built off the back of product demonstrations.
 The approach that the company took in reference to Social Commerce was heavily on live shopping.
 In its case, Facebook Live videos give the expert advice in-store shoppers would get when visiting its beauty counter.